 - Pediatric services (for children), including dental and vision care

 - Mental health and substance abuse services

-- Preventive and wellness services, including chronic disease
+- Preventive and wellness services, including chronic disease management

 - Rehabilitative/habilitative services and devices

 Pennsylvania still allows the sale of ‘Farm Bureau’ plans.
 These plans may appear cheaper, but they are non-ACA compliant and do not attract premium tax relief.